ICE Publishing, ISBN 9780727759979 (2014), p.376, available for purchase:

 Bridge Launching was published by Thomas Telford in 2002, found widespread interest worldwide, soon became the international reference in the field, and was cited in a great number of researches and publications.
-Much has been done in the field of bridge launching since 2002 though, and the book required updating in many aspects.
+Much has been done in the field of bridge launching since 2002, and the book required updating in many aspects.
 So, in 2014 I rewrote the book from scratch for ICE Publishing (the Institution of Civil Engineers, London, UK).
 The book has increased in size by one-third.
-In addition to my work experience on 34 launched bridges, I have consulted more than 300 publications for this brand-new book.
+In addition to my work experience on 34 launched bridges, I consulted more than 300 publications for this brand-new book.

 The second edition of Bridge Launching provides state-of-the-art coverage of the design and construction of launched bridges made of steel, prestressed concrete, and prestressed composite construction with steel corrugated-plate webs.
-In addition to incremental launching, the book now covers rotation, jacking, skidding, and the launch of single spans, bowstring arches and cable-supported decks.
+In addition to incremental launching, the book now covers deck rotation, jacking, skidding, and the launch of single spans, bowstring arches and cable-supported decks.

 The book integrates the structural, aesthetic and economic aspects of construction techniques for building state-of-the-art structures, offering explanation of both the theoretical and technical aspects of the construction process.
-It illustrates the history of the incremental launching method with dozens of case studies that range from the first macro-segmental decks displaced with discontinuous launching on mobile bearings to the modern incremental casting technologies and the launch of beam bridges, continuous decks over arches, and cable-stayed decks over temporary piers.
+It illustrates the history of the incremental launching method with dozens of case studies that range from the first macro-segmental decks displaced with discontinuous launching on mobile bearings to the modern incremental deck casting technologies and the launch of beam bridges, continuous decks over arches, and cable-stayed decks over temporary piers.

 Key methods for the structural analysis of launched bridges and design tools aimed at optimizing structural design and construction technology are developed and discussed with case studies.
-The Reduced Transfer Matrix (RTM) method for launch stress analysis now covers rectilinear and circular beams, and a special frame element with sliding support has been formulated for finite-element analysis of deck launching with customizable structural analysis programs.
+The Reduced Transfer Matrix (RTM) method for launch stress analysis now covers rectilinear and circular beams, and a special frame element with sliding support has been formulated for finite-element analysis of bridge launching with customizable structural analysis programs.